Subscribe Now: 1 Full Year for Only $14.95!

 French Quarter rooms measure 314 square feet.
-Most contain two double beds, a table and two chairs, a dresser–credenza, a mini-fridge, a coffeemaker, and a vanity outside the bathroom.
+Most contain two queen beds, a table and two chairs, a dresser–credenza, a mini-fridge, a coffeemaker, and a vanity outside the bathroom.
 All rooms were refurbished from bow to stern in 2005, resulting in the most attractive and tasteful rooms of any of the Disney Moderate resorts.
 With their cherry headboards, Mardi Gras-pastel bedspreads, cherry-wood credenzas with oak inlays, and dark-blue floral carpet, the rooms are themed but tasteful.
 A privacy curtain separates the dressing area from the rest of the room, allowing three people to get ready at once.
 No rooms have balconies, but ornamental iron-railed accessways on each floor provide a good (though less private) substitute.

 Each Port Orleans French Quarter room is furnished with the following:

-- Two double beds (some ADA-accessible rooms have 1 king bed)
+- Two queen beds (some ADA-accessible rooms have 1 king bed)